elarcoiris/push-notification-lambda/README.md

 First, you will need to update the events/event.json file body field with the device token from your target destination.
 The token is only valid for the issuing app and for the purpose of receiving a push notification.

+This assumes that you have your own Apple Developer push certificate, or you have requested access to the author's .p8 file.
+The file is excluded in .gitignore for best practices, but you should have this value stored in Secrets Manager.
+That ideal implementation has been provided too.

 ```bash
 push-notification-lambda$ npm install
 push-notification-lambda$ npm run build